river-of-code/quill-rails/README.md

 <%= quill_editor nil, { name: 'my-name', id: 'my-id' } %>
 ```

-To have a value on load:
+To have an initial value in the editor:

 ```
 <%= quill_editor nil, { name: 'my-name', value: 'Awesome!' } %>